kevinalfathan/ctf-writeups/TryHackMe/RootMe/README.md

 ## Privilege Escalation

-With a foothold on the machine, I started looking for ways to escalate.
-One of the things I usually check early on is SUID binaries, since they run with the file owner's privileges regardless of who executes them.
-If something interesting has the SUID bit set, it might be abusable.
+After gaining a foothold, I moved on to privilege escalation.
+Following the hint, I searched for SUID binaries owned by root using `find / -user root -perm /4000`.
+Since SUID binaries run with elevated privileges, any unusual file in the list could be a potential target for exploitation.

 ```bash
 find / -user root -perm /4000 2>/dev/null